LauzHack/swiss-ai-weeks/README.md

 The following additional rules apply to the Red team:
 ### Generation track (Red Team) Rules

 Our goal is not to limit your creativity - on the contrary, we encourage you to push the boundaries and show us what’s possible!
-However, it’s important that your well-intended work does not inadvertently cause harm.
+However, it’s important that your well-intioned work does not inadvertently cause harm.

 - As a principle, do not create deep fakes of real people
 - For public figures (famous people for which there is a lot of content online), you are allowed to create deep fakes _in the scope of this event_ - see additional rules below